Desperate Journey: Critical reaction

 Filmink magazine said that "It’s all done very much in Biggles mode, making the war seem like a game (several of the crew die, but it’s similar to losing points in a video game)."

 Awards

 Desperate Journey was nominated for the Oscar for Best Special Effects (Byron Haskin and Nathan Levinson) at the 15th Academy Awards.

 Home media

 Desperate Journey was released on VHS Home Video in 1994.
-In the USA, the film is issued as part of the TCM Spotlight: Errol Flynn Adventures Collection, Volume 2 (2010).
+In the US, the film is issued as part of the TCM Spotlight: Errol Flynn Adventures Collection, Volume 2 (2010).
 In 2020, a new, separate DVD release was done under the Warner Bros.
 Archive Collection series.